Sisahga/espaces-properties-parking-app/README.md

 # Espaces Properties Parking App

 This is a Web App developed for Espaces Properties.\
-It allows hotel clients to book a parking space and allows administrator of the parking lot to manage the parking space.
+It allows hotel clients to book a parking space and allows the administrator of the parking lot to manage the parking space.

 <div style="display: flex;">
   <img src="https://img.shields.io/badge/React-20232A?style=for-the-badge&logo=react&logoColor=61DAFB" />